AFLplusplus/AFLplusplus/qemu_mode/README.md

 ## 4) Bonus feature #2: persistent mode

-AFL++'s QEMU mode now supports also persistent mode for x86 and x86_64 targets.
+AFL++'s QEMU mode now supports also persistent mode for x86, x86_64, arm and aarch64 targets.
 This increases the speed by several factors, however it is a bit of work to set up - but worth the effort.